KineticCafe/KCSForm-iOS/README.md

 formController.delegate = self
 ```

 Stylise your form, by default the form has no margins, color, or fonts.
-Below are all the available style options, feel free to submit PRs to add more if required.
+Below are some of the available style options (See FormStyle class for all options), feel free to submit PRs to add more if required.

 ```swift
 FormStyle.shared.fieldTitleColor = .black